 For accuracy, it features a wire guard sightline channel.
 The handle is lightweight, further boosting user experience.
 In addition, you can adjust the bevel shoe for more stability as you cut wood.
 For a budget saw, this works just fine for most projects.

-- Lightweight and compact design for increased maneuverability
+- Its lightweight and compact design enhance maneuverability significantly.

 - Fairly short limit to the thickness of wood its jigsaw edges can go through